 You hear the word “attitude” all the time.
 It can apply to our personal relationships with our spouse, family members, friends and everyone we meet and interact with.
-It can even apply to your firearms training.
+It can even apply to your firearms training as a student or to your firearms instructor training.
 Your attitude can and will determine your success or failure in life.

 A bad attitude is a magnet for bad experiences.
 It will do nothing but attract negative results and people.
 A great attitude is a magnet for positive experiences.
 It has a way of attracting positive and successful people and results.
 In other words, “you sow what you reap.”
 The world is a mirror and it reflects back what you give it.
 You determine your life’s course by your attitude towards it – cause and effect.